Tilted Solid-On-Solid is liquid: scaling limit of SOS with a potential on a slope: Renormalization group analysis: proof of Theorem

 Later we will use linear change of variables extensively.
 In this context the multilinearity of the Wick formula provides a very nice description. \begin{lemma} Let $X_1, \ldots, X_n$ (resp.\ $Y_1, \ldots, Y_n$) be linear expressions depending on some Grassmann variables $\psi^+_k$ (resp.\ $\psi_k^-$) and let $g$ be a matrix with rows indexed by the $\psi^+$ and columns indexed by the $\psi^-$.
 We have

-where $g(X_i, Y_j) := \int X_i Y_j \d P_g$ can be computed simply by bilinearity. \end{lemma} The core of the proof of \cref{thm:gmt-refinement} (and of the original version) is a repeated use of the last point of \cref{cor:grassmann} repeatedly.
+where $g(X_i, Y_j) := \int X_i Y_j \d P_g$ can be computed simply by bilinearity. \end{lemma} The core of the proof of \cref{thm:gmt-refinement} (and of the original version) is a repeated application of the last point of \cref{cor:grassmann}.
 For this we introduce a further notation to describe the $\log$ of a Grassmann integral. \begin{definition} The truncated expectation (with respect to a propagator $g$) is

-where the $X_i$ are expressions in terms of the Grassmann variables $X_i$.
-We will drop the subscript when it is clear from context. \end{definition} It can be checked that the $n_i$ introduce exactly the same effect as repeating variables and that $\cE^T ( X_1, \ldots, X_k, n_1, \ldots, n_k )$ has the same algebra as $\prod X_i^{n_i}$.
-Also, since by definition the truncated expectation is extracting coefficients from the log of the integral, it satisfies
+where the $X_i$ are expressions in terms of the Grassmann variables $\psi_k$.
+It can be checked that the $n_i$ have exactly the same effect as repeating variables and that $\cE^T_g ( X_1, \ldots, X_k, n_1, \ldots, n_k )$ has the same algebra as $\prod X_i^{n_i}$.
+Write $\cE^T_g(X_1,\ldots,X_k)$ for $n_i$ that are all $1$ with possibly repeated variables. \end{definition} Also, since by definition the truncated expectation is extracting coefficients from the log of the integral, it satisfies

 and more generally if we have some extra variables $\phi$ on which we are not integrating,